sebw/blog.wains.be/content/posts/2020/2020-12-10-smart-doorbell.md

 Ever since I stuck the button to my door, it has not failed once.

 I will keep an eye on the battery.
 Xiaomi says the battery should last two years.
 I put the button at the door 15 days ago and the battery went from 100% to 94%.
-It seems to decrement by 3% at a time (100 > 97 > 93)
+It seems to decrement by 3% at a time.
+Or maybe it gets updated only when the button is pressed?
+Not sure.

 One of my main concern was the speed of notifications: